CelliesProjects/html5_audioplayer/README.md

 # html5_audioplayer

-A simple single file php/jQuery/html5 audioplayer.
-Works in all major browsers on pc and phone.
-Less than 15Kb download.
-Simple and fast.
+html5_audioplayer provides an easy way to stream the music from your lamp server.
+<br>It is intended as a replacement for the Apache plugin `mod_musicindex` which was a pain to install and is not maintained anymore.
+<br><br>html5_audioplayer is a simple one-file drop in musicplayer.
+<br>Just symlink `htdocs` to the root of your music collection and copy `index.php` to that folder and it works.

-This is how the player looks on a Samsung Galaxy S5 NEO Android phone.
+html5_audioplayer on a Samsung Galaxy S5 NEO Android phone.
 <img src="screenshots/phone_panorama.png" width="600">

 ### You will need: